Joanna6510552/qa_pw_composition_coffee-cart/README.md

 }
 ```
 13. Move all promo-related methods and corresponding locators from the `MenuPage` class to the `Promo` class:
-* `clickYesPromoButton()`, `clickNoPromoButton()`, `assertPromoMessageIsVisible()`;
+* `clickYesPromoButton()`, `clickNoPromoButton()`, `assertPromoMessageIsVisible()`.
-14. Update all the tests that use the promo component analogously to step 8 of this instruction.
+14. Update all tests that use the **promo** component, following the same approach as in step 8.
-15. Run all the tests to make sure nothing is broken.
+15. Run all tests to make sure nothing is broken.
-16. Create the classes for `Cup`, `Total count`, and `Cart list` components.
+16. Create classes for the `Cup`, `Total count`, and `Cart list` components.
-17. Initialize corresponding components in the page's constructors.
+17. Initialize the corresponding components in the constructors of the pages.
 18. Move all corresponding locators and methods to the components.
-19. Update the tests to use the new page objects structure.
+19. Update the tests to reflect the new page object structure.
-20. Run all the tests to make sure nothing is broken.
+20. Run all tests to make sure nothing is broken.

 ## Task Reporting

 1. Add and commit all your updates.
 2. Push the code to the origin.
 3. Create a PR for your changes.
-4. Keep implementing suggestions from code review until your PR is approved.
+4. Keep implementing suggestions from the code review until your PR is approved.